brandur/sorg/content/drafts/redis-streams.md

 A record with `id = 123` and `distance = 456.7` is appended
 to the stream `rocket-rides-log`.
-Redis responds with a unique ID for the record that's made up of a timestamp and a sequence number (`.0`) to disambiguate within the millisecond.
+Redis responds with a unique ID for the record that's made up of a timestamp and a sequence number (`.0`) to disambiguate entries created within the same millisecond.

-`XRANGE` is the counterpart of `XADD`.
+`XRANGE` is `XADD`'s counterpart.
 It reads a set of records from a stream:

 ```
 > XRANGE rocket-rides-log - + COUNT 2